binaryphile/rubsh/README.md

 myfile, the function, knows how to respond to File's methods.
 When it needs to determine the filename on which it should operate, it uses
 $myfile, the variable.
-Unsurprisingly, changing the $myfile variable's contents changes the filename targeted by the function.
+Unsurprisingly, changing the $myfile variable's contents (say, by normal bash assignment) changes the filename targeted by the function.

 Scoping
 -------